-Take note: If a trader made you aware (perhaps they told you or there was a warning on a ticket attached to the goods) that the goods had a fault, or if a fault was obvious and you ought to have noticed it, then you cannot later claim that the goods are not of satisfactory quality.
-You still have rights, however, if the goods have a different fault.
+If a trader made you aware (perhaps they told you or there was a warning on a ticket attached to the goods) that the goods had a fault, or if a fault was obvious and you ought to have noticed it, then you cannot later claim that the goods are not of satisfactory quality.
 For example, if trousers are sold at a discounted price because of a faulty zip, you cannot later return the trousers and claim the zip is faulty.
+However, you still have rights if the goods have a different fault.

 If you make a trader aware that you want goods to be fit for a particular purpose - even if it is something that they are not usually supplied for - then you have the right to expect that they are fit for that purpose.
 So if you ask a trader if a particular type of glue will stick metal to metal and the trader confirms that it will, then it has to be fit for that purpose.
 If you go against the advice of the trader, or it is unreasonable for you to rely on the advice of the trader, and continue with a purchase, you cannot later claim that the goods were not fit for the purpose you stated.
 So if the trader advised you that a particular type of glue was not designed to stick metal to metal and you went ahead with the purchase only to discover it did not work, you would not be entitled to a refund.

 You have the right to expect that goods are as described.